Spectral asymptotics for a class of singular Sturm-Liouville operators with applications to magnetic Laplacian and a-zeros of Kummer functions: Introduction

-More than being a natural question to try to understand the $a$-zeros of \eqref{eqn: main equation M = 0}, the latters have their importance as they are linked to the eigenvalues of a large class of second-order linear operators as shown by the identity \eqref{eqn: identity a zeros eigenvalue}.
-Indeed, Kummer and Whittaker functions often appear explicitly in the expression of the eigenfunctions of some differential operators (see e.g. \cite[Section 18]{buchholz2013confluent}).
-Usually, these operators are considered on the whole half-line, so that for $M(a,b,\xi)$ to be square integrable, one has to take $a = -k$ for $M$ to be polynomial (see Proposition \ref{prop: eigv and eigenf of G on R+}).
-From \eqref{eqn: identity a zeros eigenvalue}, this trivially forces the eigenvalues to be explicitly dependent on the positive integers.
-When one considers these eigenproblems on finite intervals, the eigenvalues are usually approximated numerically. \\
+Thanks to Theorem \ref{thm: link zeros Kummer to eigenvalues}, the study of the $a$-zeros of Kummer functions, the $\kappa$-zeros of Whittaker functions, and the eigenvalues of $G_\xi$ are equivalent.
+One may therefore attempt to analyze Kummer and Whittaker functions directly in order to derive results for $G_\xi$ (as done in \cite{baur2025eigenvalues} for fixed $k$ and $\nu$ integer).
+However, the zeros with respect to the first parameter of this class of special functions are still not well understood, and the spectral asymptotic results for $G_\xi$ provided in Section \ref{section: spectral analysis} contribute to filling this gap.
+We refer the reader to Section \ref{section: zeros of kummer}, and in particular to Theorem \ref{thm: summarize a zeros Kummer}. \\

-On the other hand, to the best of our knowledge, there is no description of the spectrum of $G_\xi$ in the limit $\xi \rightarrow + \infty$ in the literature when considering a bounded interval.
-Usually, such analysis are performed for a general potential that satisfies some sufficient regularity up to the boundary of the interval (see \textit{e.g.} \cite{voros1981spectre, simon1983semiclassical, helffer1984puits, Helffer1988-hw, allibert1998controle} among others).
+On the other hand, to the best of our knowledge, there is no clear description of the spectrum of $G_\xi$ in the limit $\xi \rightarrow + \infty$ in the literature when considering a bounded interval.
+Usually, such analysis are performed for a general potential that satisfies some sufficient regularity up to the boundary of the interval (see \textit{e.g.} \cite{voros1981spectre, simon1983semiclassical, helffer1984puits, Helffer1988-yw, allibert1998controle} among others).
+We also refer the reader to Section \ref{section: magnetic laplacian}, in which we explicit the link between our operators and the magnetic Dirichlet Laplacian, whose spectral analysis enjoys a vast literature.